 - follow our social media accounts:

 How do we get everyone to join in?
-Here’s the Carbon Watchdog way – start off with your own carbon footprint, join others, help the creation of a convenient app that keeps it simple, help push for action in your local area.
+Here’s the Carbon Watchdog way – start off with your own carbon footprint, join others in a local carbon footprint group, get local government and business involved, help the creation of a convenient app that keeps it simple, help push for action in your local area.
 Then we scale it up once the ball starts rolling.

 If everyone on the planet reduced their carbon footprint to the sustainable amount, then that carbon footprint is what everyone should aim for, fair and square.
 How can we do that though in the industrialised countries when our footprint is 10 to 20 times the fair carbon amount?